-The Truth and Reconciliation Commission Calls to action and the BC curriculum require teachers consider and incorporate Indigenous voice, issues, resources and perspectives in their teaching.
+The Truth and Reconciliation Commission Calls to action and the BC curriculum requires teachers to consider and incorporate Indigenous voice, issues, resources and perspectives in their teaching.
+Teachers in BC are also reminded that the 9th Professional Standard (link to BCTC Resource with full text) requires educators to authentically engage in decolonizing their practices.
+The video, Professional Standard 9 – Truth and Reconciliation, Moving Forward Together offers a moving call to action.

 Curriculum Bundles have been assembled by Indigenous educators from around British Columbia, most of whom are students and graduates of the NITEP program.
-Each of them focuses on a particular skill, resource, or place, and connects with BC curriculum.
+Each bundle focuses on a particular skill, resource, or place, and connects with BC curriculum.

-The UBC based website, https://indigenizinglearning.educ.ubc.ca/ includes excellent resource links and information about ‘welcomes’ and ‘land acknowledgements’.
+The UBC based website, https://indigenizinglearning.educ.ubc.ca/ includes well-curated resource links and information about ‘welcomes’ and ‘land acknowledgements’.

 Cultural Maps: